inkVerb/VIP/301-shell/Lesson-02.md

 - `odt2txt` converts an .odt file into a raw text file
 - `pandoc` can do many more conversions than `odt2txt`, including markdown, PDF, EPUB, and even MediaWiki!
-- `rename` runs a find-and-replace for parts of file names
-  - It uses syntax similar to `sed`
 - `read` accepts STDIN input and sets it as a variable
   - It has many options, but it is a simple way to let the human input variables during a script
 - `sleep` will wait a number of seconds, then continue